gregorypost89/Indicators/README.md

 df = pd.read_csv('data/AUDNZD1440.csv', usecols=['date', 'close'])
 ```

-To figure out the closing price p-n, we'll create a data frame *pastPrice
+To figure out the closing price p-n, we'll create a DataFrame *pastPrice
 * that shifts the price by the value of period that we defined above

 ```
 df['pastPrice'] = df['close'].shift(periods=period)
 ```

-We implement our rate of change formula in a new data frame.
+We implement our rate of change formula in a new DataFrame.

 ![alt text](images/rateOfChange.png)